DaveBenham/VenomModules/README.md

 A unipolar phasor from 0 to 10V drives the crossfade between the channels of a polyphonic input.
 The phasor can be the internal LFO, an external Phasor input, or the sum of both.
 The current phasor voltage determines which channel(s) are playing at that moment.
 An envelope controls how each channel fades in and out.
 For an input with N channels, the 10V phasor range is divided into N equal voltage ranges, one for each channel.
 That range represents 1 width unit.
 The width of the channel envelopes can vary, and is expressed in the channel width units.
 An envelope width of 1 means that the channel envelopes abut each other, but never overlap.
 Widths greater than 1 result in channel envelopes overlapping each other.
 Widths less than 1 result in gaps between channel envelopes.
 The shape of the channel envelopes is controlled by Hold, Skew, Rise shape, and Fall shape controls.
 There are outputs for the net phasor, the polyphonic channel gates, the polyphonic channel envelopes, the polyphonic final output, and the monophonic mix of final outputs.
 Level control and a VCA can be used to adjust the output volume and/or to apply amplitude modulation effects.

 Poly Fade can run with slow LFO rates, or high audio rates, but there is no anti-aliasing applied.
-So even mid range audio rates can generate harsh sounds with significant aliasing.

 ### Upper Section - Envelope and Level control